largecats/largecats.github.io/_posts/2019-06-20-OCR-with-comics.md

 <sup>Page 01 of Transformers: Megatron Origin #1 with rectangle contours after filtering.</sup>
 </div>

 To help with contour detection, before the steps above, we turn the image into gray scale, filter out noise, and add some filters to make the edges sharper.
-Finally, we wrap these code in a function for convenience.
-This function returns a list of candidate speech bubbles as images.
+For convenice, we define the following function to do all the above.
+The function returns a list of candidate speech bubbles as images.
 ```python
 # find all speech bubbles in the given comic page and return a list of cropped speech bubbles (with possible false positives)
 def findSpeechBubbles(imagePath, method = 'simple'):